jdm/tiger/Roadmap.md

 - [ ] Anchor points (like hitbox but point)
 - [ ] Place arbitrary markers ("events") on timeline
 - [ ] Copy/paste animation or keyframe (between sheets)
+- [ ] Drag and drop frames from OS to content panel
+- [ ] Drag and drop frames from OS to timeline panel
 - [ ] Projects?